Introduction

 • wq is a combination of write and quit commands

-• use wq ip.txt if you forgot to specify the filename while launching Vim, or perhaps if you opened Vim from Start menu instead of a terminal
+• use wq ip.txt if you forgot to specify the filename while launching Vim, or perhaps if you opened Vim from the Start menu instead of a terminal

 • Enter key completes the command you've typed